-A unique feature of Indian employment market is that around 92% of employment is non-standard.
-Informal employment, be it in the form of temporary jobs, contractual roles and part-time opportunities, make for the bulk of job market in India.
-This might appear unpromising for a moment, but the trend is actually getting popular in developed economies.
+A unique feature of the Indian employment market is that around 92% of employment is non-standard.
+Informal employment, be it in the form of temporary jobs, contractual roles, or part-time opportunities, make up the bulk of the job market in India.
+This might appear unpromising for a moment, but the trend is getting popular in developed economies.

-The survey too points towards growing preference towards new work arrangements.
+The survey points towards a growing preference for new work arrangements.
 According to the survey, about 19% of the firms hired freelancers in the previous year.
 New types of employment might compel organizations to exercise flexibility; required to expand, innovate and adopt technological innovations.
-However, the flexibility should not be achieved by risking people’s welfare and wellbeing.
+However, flexibility should not be achieved by risking people’s welfare and wellbeing.

-This widespread approval will definitely work in favor of India in the coming years.
-But to actualize this, Indian organizations will have to take complete advantage of the digitization and Internet accessibility.
-This will generate higher-paying and more employee-friendly opportunities, while bringing more professionals under the roof/ambit of paid economy.
+This widespread approval will work in favor of India in the coming years.
+But to actualize this, Indian organizations will have to take complete advantage of digitization and Internet accessibility.
+This will generate higher-paying and more employee-friendly opportunities while bringing more professionals under the roof/ambit of the paid economy.

-Access to improved social security and larger markets will be added benefits to professionals, which will offer needed flexibility to companies to adapt to technological innovations.
+Access to improved social security and larger markets will add benefits to professionals, which will offer needed flexibility to companies to adapt to technological innovations.

-Creating Equal Opportunities to Youth, Women, and Marginalized Communities
+Creating Equal Opportunities for Youth, Women, and Marginalized Communities

-Nearly 30% of the participating organizations don’t have any female employee.
-Also, the remaining 70% of the companies have 10% or less females contributing to their respective workforces.
+Nearly 30% of the participating organizations don’t have any female employees.
+Also, the remaining 70% of the companies have 10% or fewer females contributing to their respective workforces.
 Besides, women form just 26% of all hiring for the fastest-growing roles in the last five years.

-Even more depressing is the survey revelation that shows gender biasness across various sectors.
-Around 37% companies are reluctant to add more women to their existing labor forces due to preference towards male employees.
-Here, it is worth mentioning that reinforcing women participation in the Indian workforce might enhance India’s GDP by 27%.
+Even more depressing is the survey revelation that shows gender biases across various sectors.
+Around 37% of companies are reluctant to add more women to their existing labor forces due to their preference for male employees.
+Here, it is worth mentioning that reinforcing women’s participation in the Indian workforce might enhance India’s GDP by 27%.

-The research also depicts that about 64% of the youth aren’t neither into education nor employed due to hurdles in finding desirable jobs.
-These could be due to absence of appropriate information, lack of guidance to help them find suitable openings and unavailability of skill-development programs.
+The research also depicts that about 64% of the youth aren’t either into education or employed due to hurdles in finding desirable jobs.
+These could be due to the absence of appropriate information, lack of guidance to help them find suitable openings, and unavailability of skill-development programs.

-Here, online platforms can help offer access to relevant information, boost awareness about changes in skillset required for apparently new roles, provide counselling and mentoring services, and gain work experience through project-based work.
+Here, online platforms can help offer access to relevant information, boost awareness about changes in skillset required for apparently new roles, provide counseling and mentoring services, and gain work experience through project-based work.

 Limited utilization of resources negatively impacts the economy and impedes economic growth.
 With work drifting from factory and offices to digital spaces, there is ample possibility to reconsider the requirements of economic participation, revive social norms related to employment, and adopt a new framework that allow increased participation of women as well as marginalized sections of the society in the workforce.